cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 .
 TminerRelayTotal is a count of how many relays encountred.
 When found new relay information, TminerRelayTotal++;
 . relaylist_add(QmRelay..x);
 .
-TminerPeersTotal is a count of how many peers encountred.
-When found new peer information, TminerPeersTotal++;
+For each chain, TminerPeersTotal(chain ID) is a count of how many peers encountred.
+When found new peer information, TminerPeersTotal(chain ID)++;
-. peerlist_add(Tsender..x, QmSender..x);
+. peerlist(chain ID)_add(Tsender..x, QmSender..x);
 These vars are not in hamt
 ```
 0. release android wake-lock and wifi-lock
-1. random walk until connect to a next relay; random walk until connect to a next peer;
+1. random walk to a chain id; random walk until connect to a next relay; random walk until connect to a next peer;
 ```
 x=random(TminerRelaysTotal), y =random(TminerPeersTotal);
-multiaddress:= TminerRelay"x"/p2pcircuitRelay/TminerPeerIPFSTminer"y";
+multiaddress:= TminerRelay"x"/graphRelaySync/TminerPeer(chain id)IPFSTminer"y";
 ```
 2. request the miner peer for the future receipt state root according to CBC (correct by construction); get contractJSON, get previous root,
 ```
-graphsync( multiaddress, CID, selector(field:=contractJSON));
+graphRelaysync( Relay, peerID, chainID, CID, selector(field:=contractJSON));
 // when CID is NULL,  - 0 means the first graphsync retrieve the future state cid
 ```
 **problem** we do not know remote future cid at the moment, but we know the contractJSON as key from protocol definition.